PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.3: Input- and through-port sizes are compiled

-For any given routine, input and through ports must have sizes that only depend on local inputs and variables.After each port is compiled, Bartiq checks if this port is connected to others in the program.
+For any given routine, input and through ports must have sizes that only depend on local inputs and variables.After each port is compiled, `bartiq` checks if this port is connected to others in the program.
 If so, a corresponding entry in parameter map is added.
 For instance, suppose that port `in_0` got compiled and has now size `N`.
 If this port is connected to port `in_1` of child `a`, a parameter map for `a` will contain entry mapping `#in_1` to `N`.